zevo-enterprise/zevo-enterprise/README.md

 ---

 <h3> If you are starting from scratch, how can you begin developing AI-based applications?
 Step Zero: Install Fedora 44 Workstation and the Eclipse IDE CDT, and configure the environment for ANSI C89/90 using imperative programming with vectors and the standard `/* ... */` comment block.
-Step One: Begin by implementing deterministic algorithms (Expert Systems) and then move on to non-deterministic algorithms (Neural Networks).
-For example, start with fuzzy logic, incorporating Shannon Entropy and Mamdani Inference; then, advance to Neural Logic—specifically recurrent neural networks—and continue pushing the boundaries of unifying fuzzy logic with neural networks. </h3>
+Step One: Begin by implementing deterministic algorithms (Expert Systems) and then move on to non-deterministic algorithms (Neural Mesh Networks).
+For example, start with fuzzy logic, incorporating Shannon Entropy and Mamdani Inference; then, advance to Neural Logic—specifically recurrent neural mesh networks—and continue pushing the boundaries of unifying fuzzy logic with neural mesh networks. </h3>

 ---